-What you must pay

-Services that are covered for you when you get these services In-Network

-Colorectal cancer screening (continued) İ

-DNA based colorectal screening every 3 years

-For people at high risk of colorectal cancer, we cover:

-Screening colonoscopy (or screening barium enema as an alternative) every 24 months

-For people not at high risk of colorectal cancer, we cover:

-Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy

-COVID-19 treatment during a public health emergency \$0 copay

-No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Colorectal cancer screening (continued) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy COVID-19 treatment during a public health h \$0 copay emergency No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out-of-pocket.
 If you are diagnosed with COVID-19, treatment services directly related to COVID-19 are covered for the duration of a public health emergency in your county.
 This is in addition to the mandated \$0 testing and diagnosis for COVID-19.

-Covered services include:

-Ambulance services

-Durable medical equipment (DME) and related supplies

-Emergency care

-Home health

-Inpatient hospital

-Outpatient diagnostic tests and therapeutic services and supplies

-Outpatient hospital observation

-Outpatient hospital services
+Covered services include: Ambulance servicesDurable medical equipment (DME) and related supplies Emergency care Home health Inpatient hospital Outpatient diagnostic tests and therapeutic services and supplies Outpatient hospital observation Outpatient hospital services

-Physician/Practitioner services, including doctor's office visits (PCP and specialist visits)

-Skilled nursing facility (SNF) care

-Urgent care

-Services unrelated to COVID-19 treatment may result in a cost share.
-Please see applicable section in this benefit chart for cost shares depending on the service you are receiving.